 Structural Determination Theory (SDT) is a single-axiom meta-structural metaphysical framework derived from one ontological commitment: reality consists of distinctly differentiated structure.
 From this axiom, SDT develops a formal apparatus addressing reality, time, irreversibility, space, and quantum phenomena, without borrowing from any specific physical theory.

 This site is the working-version home of the SDT corpus.
-Published versions are at PhilArchive.
+Stable, citable versions are archived at PhilArchive.
+See versioning policy for the relation between site and PhilArchive.

 The Axiom